US will bar Americans from visiting North Korea, US official says

 Tragic fate

-Beijing-based Young Pioneers Tours had organized US college student Otto Warmbier's trip to North Korea.
+Beijing-based Young Pioneer Tours had organized US college student Otto Warmbier's trip to North Korea.

 Warmbier was arrested last year while on the sightseeing tour.
 After being held prisoner by North Korea for 17 months, Warmbier in June was handed over to the US in a vegetative state.
 He died a few days later in Ohio.